 Publication Date: January 16, 2018

-It’s 1874 and War, Famine, Conquest and Death are called upon to find a little boy from a prominent family.
+In Four Horsemen (How to be Dead Book 4) by Dave Turner, It’s 1874 and War, Famine, Conquest and Death are called upon to find a little boy from a prominent family.
 The boy is seen leaving his home with his father, a man who has been dead for three years.
 In the meantime, Death is doing his day job when he comes across a little girl named Elizabeth that can see him as he’s collecting her aunt and bringing her home.
-Can the Horseman find out what happened to the boy and other children who have disappeared and what will they do about Elizabeth?
+Can the Horseman find out what happened to the boy and the other children who have disappeared and what will they do about Elizabeth?

 The author, Dave Turner, gave me a copy of this book in exchange for my review.